goderich/dissertation/dissertation.md

 Many of the protoforms in @tbl:prepen-same-vowel have the segments \*q or \*ɹ, which have different reflexes in these dialects.
 All correspondences are regular, so we can be fairly certain these words were directly inherited.

 Alternations of Proto-Atayal \*ə in the final syllable of verbal roots were discussed in @sec:historical-schwa-alternations.
 There were also verbs with \*ə in the initial syllable of disyllabic roots, which did not surface in Matu'uwal and Plngawan when the verb was prefixed or infixed, but did appear in suffixed forms.
-It is reflected as /a/ in most cases, as seen in @tbl:cecvc-verbs-ml-pl.^[I do not have sufficient Matu'aw data to include it in the table, but I expect all instances of \*ə to regularly become /a/ regardless of position, for example Proto-Atayal \*kələhun 'to reap (PV)' > Matu'aw *kalahun*.]
+It is reflected as /a/ in most cases, as seen in @tbl:cecvc-verbs-ml-pl.^[I do not have sufficient Matu'aw data to include it in the table, but I expect all instances of \*ə to regularly become /a/ regardless of position, for example, Proto-Atayal \*kələhun 'to reap (PV)' > Matu'aw *kalahun*.]

 : Verbs with \*CəCVC roots in Matu'uwal and Plngawan {#tbl:cecvc-verbs-ml-pl}